Explanation of Cook Islands Trustee Annual Fees

 What Annual Fees Do Not Cover

-- Opening or closing accounts.
 Establishing new banking or brokerage relationships involves due diligence coordination and setup fees.
-Opening an account at Capital Security Bank in the Cook Islands typically costs $1,000 to $1,500; accounts at banks outside the Cook Islands can cost $3,000 to $10,000 depending on the institution’s requirements.
+Opening an account at Capital Security Bank in the Cook Islands typically costs $1,000 to $1,500.
+Accounts at banks outside the Cook Islands can cost $3,000 to $10,000 depending on the institution’s requirements.

 Comparing Costs Across Trustees

 Annual fee quotes are only one component of total cost of ownership.
-A more accurate comparison projects total costs over 10 and 20 years, including:
+A more accurate comparison projects total costs over 10 and 20 years.
+This projection should include annual administration fees (accounting for likely fee increases over time), estimated distribution costs based on anticipated frequency, expected transaction fees for asset management activity, and potential extraordinary service charges.

 A trustee with lower quoted annual fees but higher transaction charges may cost more over decades than a trustee with higher annual fees that bundle more services.
 Realistic projections accounting for actual trust activity provide better cost comparisons than initial fee quotes alone.

-While this article focuses on understanding fee structures, trustee selection involves more than cost.
-Service quality, experience with asset protection trusts specifically, and the trustee’s track record under litigation pressure are all relevant considerations.
-The trustee selection guide addresses those factors in detail.
+Trustee selection involves more than cost.
+Service quality, experience with asset protection trusts specifically, and the trustee’s track record under litigation pressure all matter, and the trustee selection framework weighs those qualitative factors against pricing to identify the best overall fit.

 How Cook Islands Fees Compare to Other Jurisdictions